 Daniel laughed, ”Yeah, ask ol’ Buster about that.”

-Buster had been kicked in the thigh and was off at the shack nursing his injured pride.
+Kicked in the thigh, Buster was off at the shack nursing his injured pride.
 It was nearly mid-day and the sun was out and beating down hot.
 They had started long before sun up.
 It took a lot of hard work and a considerable amount of luck for the three mustanger’s to catch nine of the high desert natives.

 “You know we could go to prison for this,” Buster warned.